 When more threads make things worse

-I was catching up on the Mutual Exclusion chapter from The Art of Multiprocessor Programming, and while reading through the discussion thread, it became clear that there aren’t many practical, real-world examples of livelocks being shared.
+I was catching up on the Mutual Exclusion chapter from The Art of Multiprocessor Programming, and while reading through the discussion thread, it became clear to me that there weren’t many practical, real-world examples of livelocks being shared.

-At the time, it was clear that the retries were happening because of contention, but I didn’t know that this scenario could be classified as a livelock.
+At the time, I knew the system was busy retrying because of contention, but I didn’t realize that this was an example of a livelock.

 Deadlock vs. Livelock